adammurdoch/gradle-launcher-mocks/README.md

 ## Gradle Launcher experiments

 This repo contains several mock-ups of a Gradle launcher that use different implementation languages.
-The goal is to investigate the performance improvements we might expect from reimplementing the Gradle launcher in a different language.
+The goal is to investigate the performance improvements we might expect by reimplementing or repackaging the Gradle launcher in a different language.

 - Java client packaged as a Jar with launcher script.
+This represents the current Gradle launcher.
 - Java client packaged as a JVM image using jlink.
 - Kotlin/JVM client packaged as a Jar with launcher script.
 - Kotlin/Native client packaged as an executable.